 This is a generational issue.
 It’s common that that when our child reaches the age where our trauma has been experienced it brings up the issues from the past.
 So the answer your first question: yes, the issues are related.

 Secondly, of course it will be hard to know about your past specifically, but it might be important to talk to people who knew you when you were four.
 They could help validate that something happened.
 This would be a good issue to also explore an individual therapy.

 Finally the fact that you’re writing about these uncomfortable feeling looking for answers is the first best step toward feeling better.
 I would strongly encourage you to follow this up with either individual therapy, or perhaps some sessions specifically designed to deal with past trauma.
 Here is information on one known as EMDR.

-Tomasulo, D. (2014).
+APA Reference Tomasulo, D. (2018).
 Confusion of Childhood.
 Psych Central.
-Retrieved on September 18, 2014, from http://psychcentral.com/ask-the-therapist/2014/07/23/confusion-of-childhood/